 Follow the rules on how to paint stained wood with care.
-Bear in mind that all stains bleed hence the need for paint to stop the bleeding.
+Remember that all stains bleed hence the need for paint to stop the bleeding.
 Insert screws inside holes to enlarge the holes.
 It gives you space to hang while drying the wood surface.

 Does latex paint adhere to wood?

 Yes, it does.
 It is easy to paint with when painting furniture.
 Although it is not as durable as oil-based paint, add a top coat for a lasting surface.
 Apply two coats of latex paint over the primer to achieve complete coverage.
 Wait for the first coat to dry overnight.
 That adds protection to the surface.

 When using a roller, brushstrokes are needed, and a brush to apply the paint.
 A good quality paintbrush makes the process bearable.
 A gloss or semi-gloss does not require a topcoat, unlike a matte or satin finish.
 Latex paint is easy to clean with soap and water.